dleerdefi/mindshare_agent/README.md

 These modules are intentionally lightweight and can be expanded with real data feeds and secure key management using the Shade agent stack.

+### Strategy & Developer Responsibilities

+The goal of this project is to run an autonomous Shade agent that trades perpetual futures on Hyperliquid.
+Signals from social media, on‑chain activity, and Hyperliquid metrics are ranked and translated into orders within a Trusted Execution Environment (TEE).
+The modules under `src/hyperliquid` show the minimal wiring for this flow.
+A senior developer leading the effort should:

+1. **Integrate real data feeds.** Wire up news APIs, on‑chain watchers, and Hyperliquid WebSocket streams so the `SignalService` can produce reliable `TradeIdea` objects.
+2. **Harden risk logic.** Replace the static tiers in `RiskEngine` with a profile learned from wallet history and social metrics, keeping the sensitive weights inside the TEE.
+3. **Implement execution callbacks.** Use the Hyperliquid Python SDK to submit and monitor orders, streaming fills and P&L back into the TEE for dynamic risk throttling.
+4. **Coordinate deployments.** The agent will be launched from our webapp, so container builds and environment variables must be managed automatically for each user.

+The Shade stack keeps signing keys and risk models private, while the Hyperliquid SDK handles actual order placement.
+Production use assumes the user deploys their own container with appropriate API keys and wallets configured via the webapp.